XavierHennig/dotfiles/README.md

 1. Add your rc files to a dotfiles directory:

     `mkrc .zshrc .vimrc`
-1. Synchronize yout home directory:
+1. Synchronize your home directory:

     `rcup -v`